seanhogge/active_translation/README.md

 # ActiveTranslation

-ActiveTranslation lets you easily translate ActiveRecord models.
+ActiveTranslation is a Rails plugin that lets you easily translate ActiveRecord models.
 With a single line added to that model, you can declare which columns, which locales, and what constraints to allow or prevent translation.

+ActiveTranslation was built at and is sponsored by [Talentronic](https://talentronic.com)

+## How does this differ from internationalization (`I18n`)?

+I18n is a great solution for elements of your app that are static, nearly static, aren't database-driven, or otherwise can be controlled or constrained in some fashion.

+It can't help you if you have something that's user-supplied.
+It can't help you if you need translations available without a deploy, on demand.

+Even in instances where it can help you, there are times when having hundreds of lines of YAML can become tedious or difficult to maintain.

+Consider something like product categories: you might allow product managers to create them as needed.
+If you want them translated, you now need to communicate this to someone who can update the translation files.
+It's not difficult or tedious at first.

+Instead, what if you just add a single line to your `Category` model.
+Now product managers can create new categories with whimsical abandon, and your international customers don't have to wait for engineering or a third party to copy/paste into a `.yml` file.

 ## Installation